-(p) Recognition of revenue
+(p) Revenue recognition

 Revenue is measured based on the consideration to which the Group expects to be entitled in exchange for transferring goods or services to a customer.
 The Group recognizes revenue when it satisfies a performance obligation by transferring control of a good or a service to a customer.